Reparations Are Due

 Image from Mapping Inequality.

-Urban renewal maps, with roads in bold, overlaid with the 1937 redlining districts for the areas around downtown, including Southside, Hill Street and East End neighborhoods.
+Urban renewal maps, with roads in bold, overlaid with the 1937 redlining districts for the areas around downtown, including Southside, Hill Street, and East End neighborhoods.
 The red pointers are housing projects, most built during the ’50s and ’70s.

 Image from Southern Redlining Collection

 Since urban renewal, the City has significantly built its tax base, allowing real estate speculators and developers to profit on property taken from Black residents with minimal compensation.
-It has benefited financially from the unchecked growth of tourism and the spread of gentrification, both of which have further marginalized our community.
+It has benefited financially from the unchecked growth of tourism and the spread of gentrification, both of which have further marginalized the Black community.

 (Many thanks to Ami Worthen for her work drafting this narrative.)